howonlee/surveysat/readme.md

-not for perf, but for understanding how warningprop works
+not for perf, but for understanding how surveyprop works